Send to a friend

 Despite the challenges faced at the meeting, there was progress in certain areas.

 “Negotiations on the technology framework were actually very productive,” Kelly Stone, a senior policy analyst at ActionAid US who was present at the meeting, tells SciDev.Net.
-The framework will provide guidance on the mechanism needed for enhanced action on technology development and transfer to help support the implementation of the agreement.
-Negotiators will pick up discussions on this point at COP 24.

 However, the financial question overshadows this progress.